Fibromyalgia and Complementary Health Approaches

 - Studies have examined the use of balneotherapy—bath therapy for health purposes—for fibromyalgia.
 A 2009 systematic review found that balneotherapy may provide some benefit to patients with fibromyalgia, particularly for improving pain.
-However, because of variations in study design and small sample sizes, definite conclusions about the value of balneotherapy cannot be reached based on the current evidence.
+However, because of variations in the study designs and small sample sizes, definite conclusions about the value of balneotherapy cannot be reached based on the current evidence.

 - Researchers have looked at whether various types of biofeedback may be helpful for fibromyalgia.
 However, because studies have been small and because not all studies used rigorous methods (such as comparing true and simulated [sham] biofeedback), it is not yet possible to reach definite conclusions.